Definitive guide

 As per Gitnux, the Big Data Technology and Service market was projected to reach a global market value of $77 billion by 2023.
 However, the actual recorded value for the Big Data Technology market in 2022 alone was already at $309.43 billion according to GlobalNewsire.

 This is a whopping 301.85% increase in projections.
-The said market is expected to even grow at a compound annual rate of 13.6% from 2023 to 2030.
-The 2030 projected value for the Big Data Technology market is $842.17 billion globally.
+The said market is expected to grow at a compound annual rate of 13.6% from 2023 to 2030.
+The 2030 projected Big Data Technology market value is $842.17 billion globally.

 4. The number of data created daily increased by 40% in 2023.